 The second step is to realize the fundamental problem...that we are separated from God.
 People chose to disobey God and go their own way.
-When sin entered the world because of Adam & Eve's disobedience death passed to all people.
+When sin entered the world because of Adam &

+Eve's disobedience death passed to all people.
 The Bible says in Romans 3:24, "for all have sinned and fall short of the glory of God."

-So step three is to respond to God's remedy which is centered in the cross of Christ.
-Jesus died, was buried and resurrected from the dead to provide the sacrificial atonement for the forgiveness of all our past, present and future sins, if we will respond to his love with faith.
+Step three then is to respond to God's remedy which is centered in the cross of Christ.
+Jesus died, was buried and resurrected from the dead to provide the sacrificial atonement for the forgiveness of all our past, present and future sins; if we will respond to his love with faith.

 It is not enough for us to just simply say we believe in Jesus.
-God calls us to place our trust in Jesus Christ as the substitutionary payment for our sins.
-God calls us to trust in Jesus as our faithful Lord and Savior.
+God calls us to place our trust in Jesus Christ as the substitutionary payment for our sins; God calls us to trust in Jesus as our faithful Lord and Savior; God calls us to surrender to his love and grace.

 The final step is to receive God's son by faith as our Savior and Lord.
-As God builds the bridge and comes to us in Jesus, each person then becomes a member of God's family when you ask God to come into your life and receive him by faith and trust in his promises.
+As God builds the bridge and comes to us in Jesus, each person then becomes a member of God's family when you ask God to come into your life; when you receive him by faith and trust in his promises.